Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: introduction

 \section{introduction}

-Similarity transformation is a fundamental transformation, which enables one to obtain the Hermitian systems from pseudo-Hermitian systems by the \emph{invertible} transformations\cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}.
-This also implements a dual relationship between the nonunitary conformal field theories (CFTs) and the nonunitary CFTs describing the corresponding lattice models\cite{Guruswamy:1996rk,Hsieh:2022hgi}.
-One can see a similar (or the same) dual relationship in \cite{Buican:2017rya,Ferrari:2023fez,Creutzig:2024ljv} related to the $3d-3d$ correspondence\cite{Chung:2014qpa,Chun:2019mal,Cheng:2022rqr}.
-Related to the property of the effective vacuum or ground state, the Zamolodchikov $c$-theorem in unitary CFTs\cite{Zamolodchikov:1986gt} has been generalized to $c_{\text{eff}}$-theorem\cite{Castro-Alvaredo:2017udm} with a connection to the $PT$ symmetry in non-Hermitian systems\cite{Bender:1998ke,Bender:1998gh}.
+Similarity transformation, $\eta$, is a fundamental transformation, which enables one to obtain the Hermitian systems from pseudo-Hermitian systems by the \emph{invertible} transformations \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}: where $H$ is the Hamiltonian of the original pseudo-Hermitian systems and $H'$ is that of the corresponding Hermitian system\footnote{In this manuscript, we assume that the spectrum of pseudo-Hermitian systems are real, but it will be possible to relax this assumption to the reality of partition functions.}.
+This transformation also implements a dual relationship between the nonunitary conformal field theories (CFTs) and the nonunitary CFTs describing the corresponding lattice models \cite{Guruswamy:1996rk,Hsieh:2022hgi}.
+One can see a similar (or the same) dual relationship in \cite{Buican:2017rya,Ferrari:2023fez,Creutzig:2024ljv} related to the $3d-3d$ correspondence \cite{Chung:2014qpa,Chun:2019mal,Cheng:2022rqr}.
+It should be remarked that the similarity transformation itself is an intrinsically quantum operation, because it changes the role of vacuum in a CFT and the ground state (or effective vacuum) at the level of linear algebra\cite{Gannon:2001uy,Gannon:2003de}.
+Because of this unusual aspect, it is difficult to represent the transformation in the standard Lagrangian formalism of quantum field theories (QFTs).
+Related to the property of the effective vacuum or ground state, the Zamolodchikov $c$-theorem in unitary CFTs \cite{Zamolodchikov:1986gt} has been generalized to $c_{\text{eff}}$-theorem \cite{Castro-Alvaredo:2017udm} with a connection to the $PT$ symmetry in non-Hermitian systems \cite{Bender:1998ke,Bender:1998gh}.